KentoNishi/Augmentation-for-LNL/README.md

 > **Reproducibility**
 >
 > At particularly high noise ratios (ex.
-90% on CIFAR-10), results may vary significantly.
+90% on CIFAR-10), results may vary across training runs.
 > We are aware of this issue, and are exploring ways to yield more consistent results.
 > We will publish any findings (consistently performant configurations, improved procedures, etc.) both in this repository and in continutations of this work.